 Manuscript topics should build girls up in Christian character, but they should not be preachy.
 Pollyanna endings, where everything turns out perfectly, are not always realistic and our readers want realistic stories.
 Our readers have a great sense of humor, so your manuscripts should be fun as well as educational and inspirational.
 Stretch our readers by challenging them to new vision, new experiences, and setting new goals.

-Each season SHINE brightly dedicates its pages to the exploration of issues girls deal with each day and an Annual Theme.
-The new theme is Love Overflows (see below).
+Each season SHINE brightly dedicates its pages to the exploration of issues girls deal with each day as well as an Annual Theme.
+The theme this season is In His Steps (see below).

 SHINE brightly fills up quickly, so get your manuscripts in early.
 We read manuscripts each week.
 You can expect to hear from us within eight weeks.

-Fiction: Our readers like stories with adventure, fantasy, and mystery—stories about animals—and situations they can relate to in their daily interaction with family and friends.
+Fiction: Our readers like stories with adventure, fantasy, and mystery—stories about animals and situations they can relate to in their daily interactions with family and friends.
 We do not print stories with religious clichés.
 We have found that there is a great void when it comes to adventure and mystery stories for girls.
 Whether fiction or actual accounts, we are looking for stories that highlight our theme within the context of an exciting story.
 Length: 700-900 words.

 Nonfiction: Nonfiction articles about topics that interest our readers include: animals, sports, music, movies, musicians, personal care, fashion, famous people, interaction with family/friends/siblings, cross-cultural experiences, international issues, exciting service projects, dealing with schoolwork, and crafts.
 Length: 200-800 words.

 Annual Theme: In His Steps